johannesbuchholz/lurker/README.md

 ```

 ## Lurker Home
-Per default, the lurker home path is set to `$HOME/lurker` unless specified via command line option `--lurker-home <path>`.
+Specify the lurker home path via command line option `--lurker-home <path>`.
+If not specified, lurker assumes `$HOME/lurker` as its home path.
-The lurker home should point to a directory containing a [configuration](#configuration-file) file at `$LURKER_HOME/config.json` and [actions](#actions) under the directory `$LURKER_HOME/actions`.
+The home path may contain a [configuration](#configuration-file) file at `$LURKER_HOME/config.json` and one or more [actions](#actions) under `$LURKER_HOME/actions`.

 ### Configuration file
 Lurker may be configured through a config file at `<lurker-home>/config.json`.
-That [configuration](#configuration-parameters) may be overridden by environment variables.
+These properties may also be overridden by environment variables.
-For an example configuration, hav ea look at `lurker/config.json`.
+For an example configuration, have a look at `lurker/config.json`.

 All available configuration parameters are defined in `src/config.py`.

 ### Actions
 Actions are prepared objects passed to an `ActionHandler` whenever one of the respective key-paragraphs has been recognized in a recorded instruction.
-Lurker may be configured to use a custom implementation the ActionHandler-Interface.
-For that, take a look at `src/config.py` and configuration variable `LurkerConfig.LURKER_HANDLER_MODULE`.
+Lurker may be configured to use a custom ActionHandler implementation.
+For that, take a look at `src/config.py` and property `LurkerConfig.LURKER_HANDLER_MODULE`.

 #### Hue Bridge ActionHandler
 By default, Lurker uses an ActionHandler-implementation sending light requests to a HueBridge in the local network.